 Unplug For A Digital Detox With Mandarin Oriental

 Taking the brave step of surrendering your device and averting your gaze from your screen is not an easy task, since our dependence on daily technology has become so ingrained.
 Many Millennials are suffering from a collective reluctance to disconnect from technology with stressed individuals unwilling to unplug and stop scrolling.
-However, the start of a New Year is the perfect opportunity to address bad habits and improve aspects of your health, wellbeing and lifestyle — so why not take some time to re-evaluate your relationship with technology and embark on a Digital Wellness Escape with Mandarin Oriental during 2018?
+However, summer is the perfect opportunity to address bad habits and improve aspects of your health, wellbeing and lifestyle — so why not take some time to re-evaluate your relationship with technology and embark on a Digital Wellness Escape with Mandarin Oriental during 2018?

 Reducing Our Digital Consumption